 Q: Can’t I file with the Ohio Secretary of State on my own?

 A: In many cases, you can file and register yourself.
-As of April, 2019, there were over 120 different forms available on the Ohio Secretary of State website.
+As of April 2019, there were over 120 different forms available on the Ohio Secretary of State website.
 Do you know which ones you need?
 Our experienced attorneys do, and they can handle this tedious task on your behalf.
-After that there are the communications with the IRS, Ohio department of taxation, and all the proper licenses and permits.
-By utilizing and attorney you can ensure that the process is handled quickly, correctly, and with all of the necessary legal framework.
-It can be easier to utilize an attorney to establish the business, than to use an attorney to fix anything that goes wrong as the result of not understanding which business structure to use.
-This really depends on your comfort level with completing the required paperwork, and willingness to assume future risk.
+After that, there are communications with the IRS, the Ohio department of taxation, and all the proper licenses and permits.
+By utilizing an attorney you can ensure that the process is handled quickly, correctly, and with all of the necessary legal framework.
+It can be easier to utilize an attorney to establish the business than to use an attorney to fix anything that goes wrong as a result of not understanding which business structure to use.
+This really depends on your comfort level with completing the required paperwork, and willingness to assume the future risk.